crate/crate/blackbox/docs/general/ddl/system-columns.rst

 System Columns
 ==============

-On every table CrateDB implements several implicitly defined system columns.
+On every user table CrateDB implements several implicitly defined system columns.
 Their names are reserved and cannot be used as user-defined column names.
 All system columns are prefixed with an underscore, consist of lowercase letters and might contain underscores in between.